 World-renowned street artist Cbloxx has revealed a new mural in Leeds city centre.
-Titled The Peacock, it has been specially made to celebrate Marching Out Together, the community paving the way for an inclusive LGBTQ+ space at Leeds United Football Club.
+Titled The Peacock, it has been specially made to celebrate Marching Out Together, the community paving the way for an inclusive LGBT+ space at Leeds United Football Club.

 At the same time, Cbloxx's ultimate intention was to deliver an image that would honour both the history of LUFC while celebrating the diversity of its fans and recognising the importance of Marching Out Together.

-With the help of Cbloxx and his wonderful peacock mural, Marching Out Together want to remove homophobia from the game, tackle its associated toxic masculinity, and raise LGBTQ+ acceptance, tolerance and attendance levels at future matches.
+With the help of Cbloxx and his wonderful peacock mural, Marching Out Together want to remove homophobia from the game, tackle its associated toxic masculinity, and raise LGBT+ acceptance, tolerance and attendance levels at future matches.

 When it comes to getting the backing of an artist, Marching Out Together would be hard-pressed to find a better advocate than Cbloxx.
 N non-binary, multidisciplinary artist from Yorkshire, Cbloxx, is renowned for engaging with humanitarian issues.
 His pubic art murals attempt to reconnect people with their local environments while honouring local community heritage and stories.

 "Visibility is the key to change.
 Living authentically and owning that reality is a powerful tool that can transcend stereotypes and break down barriers," Cbloxx explains.
 "It's important to recognise the varied audiences that make up team supporters.
 Every person should have a safe space to attend and participate in sporting events free of fear."

 With 68,000 people estimated to pass by the mural site every day, Cbloxx's work will certainly find an audience and help celebrate the progress made by Marching Our Together.